The Benefits of Live Plants

 Now, I do realize that in a small space some of these ideas aren’t practical but there are some doable suggestions.

 I’m going to try growing herbs in wall pots, for example.
-I live in Arizona so the climate is too hot for some plants, outside.
+I live in Arizona so summer is too hot for some plants, outside.

-Isn’t this a pretty tablescape?
-The textures of the plants and that sweet orange cupboard sure do add life to that room.
+This tablescape, for example…the textures of the plants and that sweet orange cupboard sure do add life to that room, don’t they?

 Plants and Candles

 Most designers agree that using plants and candles in home decor add life to your space.
 I don’t feel like a room or home is fully decorated without plants and candles.

 You know, even if you don’t have a green thumb (or think you don’t) there are so many houseplants requiring little care.
 Try arranging a few houseplants here and there in your small space.

 This online article from Dwell is good.
 If you have trouble keeping plants alive (I do) then read this:

 Well, that’s it.
 I hope you found a tip or two that you can use.
 How have you used plants in your home?
 Would love to know if you’ve found other easy to grow plants that I haven’t mentioned here.

 Thanks for stopping by and if you have any suggestions or want to share your thoughts, do leave a message in the comments.